-One of my favorite traditional dishes is japrak (dolma).
-It is prepared in spring when the nature is so generous with greens.
+One of my favourite traditional dishes is japrak (dolma).
+It is prepared in spring when nature is so generous with greens.
 Japraks (dolmas) are cooked in all Balkan countries, Middle East and Central Asia.
 They’re basically vine leaves stuffed with greens and rice.
 Many recipes call for meat, but I prefer them without.

 I’m pretty sure japraks bring a lot of memories to all of my Albanian readers and will make curious the others.

 I’m sharing with you my family recipe of japrak with just a small change.
 I added a little bit of ground cumin and powdered garlic for flavour.
 Japraks seem difficult to prepare, but believe me, they aren’t.
 They just require time and patience, but the result is so rewarding.
 They’re perfect with some yoghurt or Albanian cold yoghurt soup, for which I will have a dedicated post soon.

 - Around 30-40 vine leaves

 - 500 g spring onions

 - 600 g mixed greens (I had spinach, sorrel, and some other wild greens, but I don’t know how they are called in English)